 Our castanets each consist of 2 pairs.
 Each castanet is similar to a shell, so both halves together are called a shell – ‘concha’ and each half a leaf – ‘hoja’.
 At the top of the so-called ears we have 2 holes through which our cords are pulled.
 This way you can attach them to your thumb or middle finger, depending on your playing technique.
 Instructions for making a knot can be found in the block Castanet Knot.

 On the outside at the lower end of the ‘hojas’ is the belly – ‘barriga’.
-This is where the two castanets should meet for most of the ‘posticeos’.
-You get the best sound for posticeos here.
-But there are a large number of different ‘posticeos’, some of which are beaten with other techniques.
+This is where the two castanets should meet for most of the ‘posticeos’ or ‘choc’.
+The best sound is achieved by holding the castanets slightly apart and striking them diagonally with a small swing of the thumbs to produce the ‘posticeo’.

 For concert castanets, castanets made of different types of wood are particularly suitable.
 In the past, the grenadilla wood ‘Granadillo’, a tree of the dry forests and savannahs of Central and East Africa, was particularly popular.
 In the meantime, this tree is protected and may no longer be imported.
 Other types of wood are beech, oak, ebony, boxwood, rosewood …..